DeepMind Health and de-personalised research data

 The identifying features that could connect a piece of information to an individual are removed, before the data is used for research.

 Our hospital partners decide which types of data are used for research.

 In our collaboration with Moorfields, we have been sent one million de-personalised digital eye scans.
 We use these scans to explore whether AI tools can learn to safely and effectively identify conditions that cause sight loss.

-In our collaboration with UCLH, we will work with up to 700 de-personalised CT and MRI scans from former head and neck cancer patients.
-These scans will be analysed to explore whether AI tools can help reduce the amount of time it takes to plan radiotherapy treatment.
+In our collaboration with UCLH, we will work with up to 800 de-personalised CT scans from 500 former head and neck cancer patients.
+These scans are being analysed to explore whether AI tools can help reduce the amount of time it takes to plan radiotherapy treatment.

 The rules governing our research on de-personalised data

 Even though this data is de-personalised, it is still subject to strict controls.
 All data is governed by our hospital partners, and vetted by their information governance teams before being sent to DeepMind Health.